 Kuaishou leader of live streaming e-commerce

 Kuaishou is a leader in live streaming e-commerce.
 A striking example is that of the Kuaishou “King of sales”, Xinba, who recorded a sales record of $ 176 million in a single Livestream session.

 Kuaishou actively collaborates with all the other major players in Chinese online retail.
 From Kuaishou it is possible to connect to platforms such as Taobao, Pinduoduo, and JD.com.
 And it is with the latter that Kuaishou has strengthened the partnership.
 From 27 May it is in fact possible to purchase JD.com products directly from the Kuaishou app.

 JD & Kuaishou partnership on May 2020 for the “618 Shopping Festival”

-Video apps have their advantages in rich content and access to potential buyers, but e-commerce platforms have their strengths in brands, supply chain, and after-sales support.
+Video apps have their advantages in rich content and access to potential buyers, but e-commerce platforms have their strengths in brands, supply chains, and after-sales support.